evilpan/fSocks/drafts/protocol.md

 4. client send encrypt(nonce|ciphers) to server (HANDSHAKE).
 5. server respond with encrypt(nonce|cipher), (HANDSHAKE).

+> step 2/3 only happen once at connection setup.
-> step 4/5 may happen in variable interval.
+> step 4/5 may happen from time to time in one tunnel connection.

 ## user connection
 0. user greeting with client.
-1. user send SOCKS5-CONNECT reuqest to client.
+1. user send SOCKS5 reuqest to client.
-2. client send CONNECT to server
+2. client send REQUEST to server
 3. server connect to remote.
 4. server response to client.
 5. client begin forward data between user and server using.
 (RELAYING)